formlio/forml/docs/project.rst

 ====================

 Projects built on ForML are in principle software source-code collections consisting of a set of defined components organized as a python package.
-Their ultimate purpose is to enable an effective development leading to delivering (i.e. *releasing* a version of) a solution in form of a deployable :ref:`artifacts <registry-artifacts>`.
+Their ultimate purpose is to enable effective development leading to delivering (i.e. *releasing* a version of) a solution in form of a deployable :ref:`artifact <registry-artifacts>`.

-While developing, ForML allows to execute the project source-code working copy by triggering its :ref:`development life cycle actions <lifecycle-development>` or when visited in the :ref:`interactive mode <interactive>`.
+While developing, ForML allows execution of the project source-code working copy by triggering its :ref:`development life cycle actions <lifecycle-development>` or when visited in the :ref:`interactive mode <interactive>`.

 .. attention::
-   Although not in scope of this documentation, all the general source-code management best practices (version control, continuous integration/delivery etc.) are applicable to ForML projects and should be integrated into the development process.
+   Although not in the scope of this documentation, all the general source-code management best practices (version control, continuous integration/delivery, etc.) are applicable to ForML projects and should be integrated into the development process.

-To discover the structure of some real ForML project, it is worth exploring the available :ref:`tutorials <tutorials>`.
+To discover the structure of some real ForML projects, it is worth exploring the available :ref:`tutorials <tutorials>`.

 .. _project-init: